 Life right now is extremely stressful for people all over the world.
-I keep hoping that I’ll wake up and realize that some of the chaos erupting right now will just have been a bad dream.
+If you read the news (something I try to do in moderation) you can feel like everything in the world is falling apart.
 But in the midst of all this disruption and uncertainty, we can strive to calm our minds and spirits and foster a sense of inner strength to get us through.

-Here are some simple practices for each personality type that can help you to feel calm in the midst of a distressed world.
+Here are some simple practices for each personality type that I hope can help you to feel calm in the midst of a distressed world.

 Calming Activities for Each Myers-Briggs® Personality Type

 “It is really wonderful how much resilience there is in human nature.
 Let any obstructing cause, no matter what, be removed in any way, even by death, and we fly back to first principles of hope and enjoyment.”